-District Response: Lexington City Schools students in grades K-5 receive social and emotional support through weekly lessons with school counselors.
-Students have guidance once a week that focus on topics such as:

-character, integrity, forgiveness, having a positive attitude, kindness, etc.
+Lexington City Schools students in grades K-5 receive social and emotional support through weekly lessons with school counselors and through collaboration with MTSS teams.
+Students have guidance class once a week that focuses on topics such as: character, integrity, forgiveness, having a positive attitude, kindness, etc. Our elementary school counselors embed "Second Step" into their weekly guidance lessons.
+This program is a holistic approach to building supportive communities for every child through social-emotional learning.